How I wrote 49 Songs in 1 Year & How You Can do the Same

 (tl:dr – skip to the “my advice” section to get straight to the tips)

-2014 has been a tremendous year for me so far.
+2014 was a tremendous year for me so far.
 It’s a testament to taking on goals that seem bigger than you can handle.
-It this post, I’ll be telling you exactly what I did & the results that came from it.
+In this post, I’ll be telling you exactly what I did & the results that came from it.
 Although some of this post will seem like a decent amount of self congratulations, I truly hope that this only reinforces what is possible for you if you commit & work consistently.

 In this post, I am going to be as honest & candid as possible, as I want to share a realistic perspective on a topic that typically gets both over hyped & offers promises of easy success to all.
 That is both misleading & unethical, but hey, this IS the music industry right?
 In the grand scheme of things, I am just a medium sized fish in a small pond.

 I made it my goal to produce music for an hour a day, everyday for as long as I felt capable.
 I was driven by the curiosity of how it would affect me as a producer & DJ.
 It might be important that I share a bit of my past to keep things in perspective.